Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

 Visible leg veins are a common part of the aging process for many patients.
-As we age, wear and tear on a vein’s valves can disrupt steady blood flow, which allows for blood to flow back into the veins rather than continuing directly to the heart.
-The appearance of visible leg veins, such as varicose veins or spider veins, can become more obvious as the extra blood in these veins puts pressure on the walls of the veins, which then leads to a weakening and bulging of the vein walls.
-Characterized by blue or red skin discoloration, and aching or heavy legs, visible leg veins are typically caused due to sitting or standing for extended periods of time, and they are more common with advanced age, during pregnancy, as well as due to hormonal changes, birth control pills, or injury.
-These leg veins are often unsightly, and can also be very uncomfortable or painful as well but luckily, there are many treatment options available.
+As we age, wear and tear on a vein’s valves can disrupt steady blood flow, allowing blood to flow back into the veins rather than continuing directly to the heart.
+The appearance of visible leg veins, such as varicose or spider veins, can become more obvious as the extra blood in these veins puts pressure on the veins’ walls, weakening and bulging the vein walls.
+Characterized by blue or red skin discoloration and aching or heavy legs, visible leg veins are typically caused by sitting or standing for long periods of time.
+They are more common with advanced age, during pregnancy, and due to hormonal changes, birth control pills, or injury.
+These leg veins are often unsightly and can be uncomfortable or painful.
+Still, many excellent treatment options are now available in Dr. Green’s private New York City office to eliminate the appearance of visible legs quickly and painlessly for smooth, blemish, and pain-free legs.

-Varicose veins and spider veins are a common skin condition affecting up to 60% of the adults in the United States.
-Spider veins, known as telangiectasia or superficial leg veins, appear as red superficial blood vessels, which lie close to the skin.
-Characterized by skin discoloration in affected areas, spider veins are most likely to appear on the legs but may also appear on the face.
-Named after their common spider web-like appearance, spider veins are typically more commonly found in women than in men.
+Spider veins are a common skin condition that affects up to 60% of adults in the United States.
+Spider veins, known as telangiectasia or superficial leg veins, appear as red superficial blood vessels that lie close to the skin.
+Damage to the blood vessel leads to skin discoloration in affected areas and can cause slight discomfort or pain for those affected.
+Spider veins are most likely to appear on the legs and around the ankles but may also appear on the face.
+Named after their common spider web-like appearance, spider veins are typically more commonly found in women than men.
+While spider veins typically do not cause any symptoms, they can create feelings of self-consciousness and frustration for many.

-Spider veins are a mild, more common variation of the condition varicose veins.
-Symptoms of varicose veins can be differentiated from spider veins in that varicose veins are typically blue in color, are larger in diameter, and often bulge out into the skin.
-Varicose veins usually cause more discomfort due to the pressure on the wall of the vein, and can ache or throb and pop out like “ropes” on the skin’s surface.
-These aches and pains can manifest as a heaviness in the legs, muscle cramping, swelling in the leg, and itching.
-In more severe cases, the pressure on the vein can lead to a condition known as thrombophlebitis, which are blood clots that occur due to enlarged veins.
-Varicose veins can also lead to deep vein thrombosis (DVT), which is another condition in which a blood clot develops as a result of swollen veins.
+Varicose veins are swollen or twisted veins that appear under the skin, typically due to damaged or weak valves.
+They are typically blue, larger in diameter, and often bulge into the skin.
+Varicose veins usually cause more discomfort due to the pressure on the vein’s wall and can ache or throb and pop out like “ropes” on the skin’s surface.
+These aches and pains can manifest as heaviness in the legs, muscle cramping, swelling in the leg, and itching.
+In more severe cases, the pressure on the vein can lead to a condition known as thrombophlebitis, which is blood clots that occur due to enlarged veins.
+Varicose veins can also lead to deep vein thrombosis (DVT), another condition where a blood clot develops due to swollen veins.
+Due to the risk of serious conditions associated with varicose veins that are left untreated for a long period, it is important to consult an expert, board-certified dermatologist, such as Dr. Green, to alleviate the symptoms of varicose veins and prevent any co-morbidity.

 Source: Syneron Candela